hashicorp/terraform/website/docs/commands/plan.html.markdown

 several smaller configurations that can each be independently applied.
-[Data sources](/docs/configuration/data-sources.html) can be used to access information about resources created in other configurations, allowing a complex system architecture to be broken down into more managable parts that can be updated independently.
+[Data sources](/docs/configuration/data-sources.html) can be used to access information about resources created in other configurations, allowing a complex system architecture to be broken down into more manageable parts that can be updated independently.

 ## Security Warning